Written and first recorded by James Taylor (1970).

 Also recorded by The Platters (1968).

 From the wiki: “‘The Wonder of You’ was written by Baker Knight for Perry Como.
-It was, instead, given to Ray Peterson (‘Tell Laura I Love Her’) who recorded released ‘The Wonder of You’ in 1959 as a single.
+It was, instead, given to Ray Peterson (‘Tell Laura I Love Her’) who released ‘The Wonder of You’ in 1959 as a single.
 It became his first Top 40 hit, peaking at #25 on the Billboard Hot 100.
-That same year it was also recorded by Ronnie Hilton in the United Kingdom; his version reached #22 on the UK Singles Chart.
+That same year it was covered in the UK by Ronnie Hilton; his version reached #22 on the UK Singles Chart.

 First recorded (as “His Latest Flame”) by Del Shannon (1961).

 Hit version by Elvis Presley (US #4/UK #1 1961).

 From the wiki: “‘(Marie’s the Name) His Latest Flame’ was written by the songwriting team of Doc Pomus and Mort Shuman (‘Save the Last Dance for Me’, ‘This Magic Moment‘, ‘Little Sister’, ‘Teenager in Love‘) and originally recorded by Del Shannon for the album Runaway With Del Shannon, released in June 1961.
 The more famous and more successful recording by Elvis Presley was released in August 1961.”